Shakeskeyboarde/argser/README.md

 ## Getting Started

-The package exports a single function.
-It accepts an args array and a map of option definitions.
+The default export `argser` function accepts an optional args array and a map of option definitions.
 It returns a map of values parsed from the args array.

 ```ts
 import argser from 'argser';